 Smart chino shorts, trousers and skirts in a neutral palette of khaki, beige, navy and white are a good place to start when building your Resort Casual wardrobe.

 Then you can add a bit of individuality with linen tops, less-structured shirts, summer dresses and splashes of colour that will take you from day to night in classic American style.

 For him: A pair of knee length chino shorts with a short-sleeved shirt for lunch.
 Cover those knees and add a casual jacket for dinner.

 For her: An on-trend shirt dress can be dressed up or down and will blend in with this understated dress code while also giving a nod to fashion.
 Tropical prints would look fantastic in a sunshine destination.

 Now this is where it gets tricky.
-After all, don’t the two phrases contradict each other – a bit like saying sad/happy?
+After all, don’t the two phrases contradict each other?

 Again, due to our enduring love affair with denim, many Smart Casual codes do allow for jeans during the day but do yourself a favour and buy a smart new pair before you board.
-When it comes to shorts, smart is in – football shorts and pink terry toweling hot pants, not so much!
+When it comes to shorts, smart is in – football shorts, not so much!

 For him: A long-sleeved white linen shirt with navy trousers and smart shoes is an effortlessly elegant look.
 Add a smart v-neck sweater or blazer if temperatures drop.

 For her: Now the blouse is back, why not add a couple to your collection to alternate with your dresses with a skirt or tailored trousers?
 A cigarette pant looks great, and is the closest you’ll come to an actual cigarette onboard!